-Note that when stabilization is activated, CH8, if available on the transmitter, is used for the Master Gain function.
-It is not accessible for other purposes.
+Note that when stabilization is activated, CH8, if available on the transmitter, is dedicated to the Master Gain function and not usable for other purposes.

 Stabilization Direction

 If stabilization is active, it is ESSENTIAL that control surfaces move in the correct directions to counteract disturbances; reversed stabilization will probably cause a crash.
 Control directions in response to stick movement are set in the transmitter, but stabilization directions are set in the receiver, as follows: